-Warren Buffett and his early involvement with Disney (DIS) is probably one of investing’s greatest ‘what could have been’ stories.
+Warren Buffett’s early involvement with Disney (DIS) is probably one of investing’s greatest ‘what could have been’ stories.
 Back in the mid-1960s Disney was worth roughly $85 million with a pristine balance sheet sporting a net cash position.
 It had recently released Mary Poppins, which netted it $31 million in North American rentals off a $4 million budget.
-The year before (i.e. 1965) the company generated pre-tax income of around $21 million.
+The company had also generated pre-tax income of around $21 million in the previous year.
 Disney would use the profit to help fund the purchase and construction of Walt Disney World in Florida, and had also sunk around $17 million into its new ride at Disneyland, California: Pirates Of The Caribbean.

 Spotting this potential bargain, the young Buffett flew out to California to meet with the head honcho himself, Walt Disney.
 At 5x the cost of the ride (not to mention the legacy film library), and 4x pre-tax income, Buffett bought roughly 5% of the company for $4 million.
 The company was undoubtedly cheap, but profits were probably lumpier back then compared to today.
 The next year he sold the stake for $6 million, netting him what must have seemed a nice 50% profit.